Delsin-Yu/GDPanelFramework/README.md

 ###### Variation: `RegisterInputAxis`/`RemoveInputAxis`/`ToggleInputAxis`

-Associate a delegate to the composites of two input, similar to what `Input.GetAxis` does.
+Associate a delegate to the composites of two inputs, similar to what `Input.GetAxis` does.

 ```csharp
 RegisterInputAxis(